 Each different approach to data labeling has its own strengths and weaknesses.
 Knowing which approach is best for you depends on a number of factors.
 These can include the complexity of your use case, the training data, the size of your company and data science team, your finances, and your deadline.
 Be sure to keep these in mind when considering data labeling solutions.
 Be sure to check out our dedicated guide to training data for a more detailed look at data for machine learning.

-If you still aren’t sure about the best data labeling approach for your particular machine learning project, please get in touch with our team.
+If you still aren’t sure about the best annotation approach for your particular machine learning project, please get in touch with our team.
 Lionbridge provides data services for machine learning to tech companies across the world, in a variety of different fields.
 With access to a community of 1,000,000+ contributors, Lionbridge has the experience and expertise to help you define, create, and label the data you need for your project.